-- Given the overarching objective of data and information management in the Social Protection field collecting and sharing information to take action so as to improve the standards of life of the poorest and most vulnerable citizens it is important to involve all potential stakeholders in the design and development process.
-This can be done through an in-depth Needs Assessment (see Section 5.2) and Feasibility Study (Section 1) and by keeping key actors continuously involved (e.g. Steering Committee, continuous user-testing, etc.); - The development of a high quality programme MIS and to a greater extent the development of an Integrated System for Information Management requires a complex, costly, lengthy and iterative process which requires very high capacity.
-Risk of failure is high, and not for IT-related reasons.
-Governments lacking sufficient capacity will need to be advised/guided in the development process, while investing in capacity- development. - When analysing other countries' strategies to data and information management the focus should not fall on what the system is called, but on the functions it performs especially where the data is flowing from and to, and what practical implications that has.
+- Given the overarching objective of data and information management in the Social Protection field collecting and sharing information to take action to improve the standards of life of the poorest and most vulnerable citizens it is important to involve all potential stakeholders in the design and development process.
+This can be done through an in-depth Needs Assessment (see Section 5.2) and Feasibility Study (Section 1) and by keeping key actors continuously involved (e.g. Steering Committee, continuous user testing, etc.). - The development of a high quality programme MIS and to a greater extent the development of an Integrated System for Information Management requires a complex, costly, lengthy and iterative process which requires very high capacity. - The risk of failure is high, and not for IT-related reasons.
+Governments lacking sufficient capacity will need to be encouraged, advised/guided in the development process, while investing in capacity development.
+Proposed solutions for inclusive design need to be staged and realistic to avoid making things too hard to implement and risk creating disincentives among staff to implement changes. - When analysing other countries' strategies for data and information management the focus should not fall on what the system is called, but on the functions, it performs especially where the data is flowing from and to, and what practical implications that has.